LesterCuasay/Project-4/README.md

 - [](#)

 ## __UX & Design__
+&nbsp;
 ### __User Stories__
+&nbsp;
 #### __New User__
-- As a new user I can sign up so that I can access features only registered users can `(MUST HAVE)`
+- As a new user I can sign up so that I can access features only registered users can `(MUST HAVE)` &nbsp;

 #### __Existing User__
 - As a user I can sign in so that I can book for a table and add a review `(MUST HAVE)`